 - Submerge bouquet garni in liquid.

 - Give everything a good stir

 - Bring to a boil, then reduce to a simmer.

 - Transfer dutch oven to 300°F oven and leave uncovered.
 (You want it to reduce as it cooks).
 Allow to cook 3-4 hours.
 Check on it every hour or so and stir – fat should rise to the top and some browning should occur.
 If browning is happening too rapidly, or sauce reduces too quickly, add a splash of stock or water occasionally.

-- Remove from oven.
-Stir in heavy cream, parmesan and 1 tablespoon fish sauce.
+- Stir in heavy cream, Parmesan and 1 tablespoon fish sauce.
 Bring to a boil to emulsify stirring occasionally.

 - Serve over pasta